ibm-cloud-docs/vpc/vpn-onprem-check-point.md

    * Select **SmartConsole > Gateways & Services**, then click the name of security gateway to open the Security Gateway configuration page.
    * Click **Network Management > VPN Domain**.
-   * Select **Manually define**.
+   * Select **User defined**.
    * Click the [...] button.
    * Click **New > Group > Simple Group** and enter a name.
    * Click **OK** (leave the Group object empty).

    ![CheckPoint Connection Enable IPsec](images/vpn-checkpoint-using-empty-vpn-domain.png){: caption="Figure 2: CheckPoint connection enable IPsec" caption-side="bottom"}

 1. To add the IBM VPN gateway as the interoperable device, go to Object Explorer.
-Then, click **New > Network Object > More > Interoperable Device** to open the new interoperable device page.
+Then, click **New > More > Network Object > More > Interoperable Device** to open the new interoperable device page.
 Enter the small public IP address of the IBM route-based VPN gateway in the IPv4 address field.

    For more information about the small public IP, see this [important notice](/docs/vpc?topic=vpc-using-vpn#important-notice).
    {: note}